syang707/Boston-Air-Quality-Predictor/README.md

 Since these factors have different units, we will scale them for consistency.

 # Modelling
 - Model Architecture: develop a machine learning model to predict the next day’s AQI in Boston using historical air quality and weather data.
-We will try testing different architectures including LSTM, OLS Linear Regression and Random Forest Regressor.
+We will try testing different architectures including LSTM for time-series analysis, Random Forest Regressor as Tree-Based Models and Transformers as Cutting-edge sequential models for complex dependencies.

 - Training Approach:
   - Supervised Learning: Train the model on historical AQI and weather features to learn the probability distribution of AQI values for the next day.
 Experiment with different loss functions (e.g., MSE, MAE) and optimizers (Adam, SGD).
+  - Deep Neural Networks: Explore multi-layer architectures for better feature extraction.

 # Visualization